SEL-Columbia/networker/docs/geograph_geojson.md

 With a minor extension to support priority 2, GeoJSON fits the bill.
 Regarding point 2, [MapBox](https://github.com/mapbox) has many tools to support GeoJSON (see [geojson.io](http://geojson.io)).
 GeoJSON can also be rendered natively by github.

-The following are some downsides to the chosen representation:

-1. Verbose, making it expensive to transfer/store (Compression or [geobuf](https://github.com/mapbox/geobuf) may help)

-2. Streaming may be difficult since the edges depend on the existence of the nodes (If required, bundling nodes with their edges may help)

 ## Approach

 We extend GeoJSON to support the notion of a graph by adding attributes to